 Melasma can be uncomfortable to anyone dealing with it and can cause feelings of discomfort in your own skin.
 Contact Victoria Plastic Surgery Center today for our Melasma Treatment to lighten the color of melasma on your skin and see your self-esteem and confidence rise again!
-Visit us today at 8503 Arlington Blvd #130 Fairfax, VA 22031, or call us for more information.
+For more information, please contact us or book an appointment online.
+We are conveniently located at 8503 Arlington Blvd #130 Fairfax, VA 22031.

 What is Melasma?

 Melasma is commonly known as a skin problem which causes dark, discolored skin patches.
 It is also known medically as chloasma, if it occurs in pregnant women.
 This condition is more common in women than in men, though men can still get it.

 This skin condition is noticed as brown or a blue-grey color in patches or freckle-like spots found on the areas of your body that are most in contact with sun exposure.
 Melasma is common, and harmless to anyone who ends up having this condition, and some treatments can help to lighten the discoloration.

 Melasma is known to cause patches of discoloration on the skin.
 The patches are darker than your natural skin color, and typically occur on the face.
 Its seen as symmetrical with matching marks on either side of the face.
 Other areas of the body can also be affected if exposed to the sun often.
 These areas that melasma can be found on include:

 • Bridge of the nose

 It’s also been found to occur on the neck and forearms.
 While the skin discoloration does not cause any physical harm to any individual, many become self-conscious of the way melasma looks on them.